 The New Play Lab provides a virtual rehearsal room to each selected playwright, connecting them with professional actors from our ensemble and beyond.
 On Wednesday evenings, we will invite audiences to join us for a virtual reading of the scripts on YouTube Live.
-Click HERE for a schedule of upcoming plays.
 You, the audience, will get a unique and exciting firsthand look at the development of these works.
 You can also become an integral part in the creative process by joining us for post-read discussion, sharing your questions, thoughts, and impressions with the team.

 Be Mean to Me